ansible/molecule/doc/source/drivers.rst

 * ``volume_mounts`` - **(OPTIONAL)** the volume mappings between the Docker host and the container.
 * ``command`` - **(OPTIONAL)** the command to launch the container with

-The available param for the docker provisioner itself is:
+The available param for the docker driver itself is:
 * ``install_python`` - **(default=yes)** install python onto all images for all containers

 Docker Example